thytxnguyen018/KEGGS-analysis-ENZYME-5.4.2.2-alpha-D-glucose-1-6-bisphosphate-/README.md

 ## Technologies Used
 - **Python 3.x**
 - **KEGG API**: For retrieving pathway data and enzyme information.
-- **Pandas**: For data manipulation and analysis.
+- **NetworkX**: For creating and visualizing networks.
-- **Matplotlib/Seaborn**: For visualizing pathway data (if applicable).
+- **Matplotlib**: For visualizing pathway and gene networks.
-- **Requests**: For making HTTP requests to KEGG API.
+- **BioPython**: For parsing KEGG data.
-- **BioPython** (optional): If you're performing any additional bioinformatics tasks.

 ## Project Overview
 This project focuses on the analysis of the enzyme **alpha-D-glucose 1,6-biphosphate**, which is involved in glucose metabolism.
-The project retrieves pathway information from the KEGG database, maps the enzyme to relevant metabolic pathways, and performs enrichment analysis to determine its role in cellular processes.
-The analysis is done using Python and relies on the KEGG API to fetch data.
+The project retrieves pathway information from the KEGG database, maps the enzyme to relevant metabolic pathways, and visualizes its interactions with associated genes and pathways.

 ### Key Features
 - Retrieval of enzyme information from KEGG.
-- Pathway analysis and enrichment using KEGG's data.
+- Pathway analysis and visualization using KEGG's data.
-- Network visualization of enzyme interactions.
+- Network visualization of enzyme-gene and enzyme-pathway interactions.
 - Output of significant pathways and associated enzyme functions.
+- Example Outputs Folder Structure:
+KEGG-Analysis-Enzyme-5-4-2-2/
+│
+├── KEGG Analysis for Genes and Pathways Enzyme - EC 5 4 2 2.ipynb
+├── Outputs/
+│   ├── enzyme_genes_network.png                                    # Associated Genes
+│   ├── pathway_network.png                                         # Pathway Network n
+│
+└── README.md

 ## Setup Instructions
 1. Clone the repository: